 The RELIGHT advisory panel is led by the Centre for Global Health and consists of a team of administrative and scientific experts from outside the Faculty of Medicine at UiO and international partners.

-The advisory panel will decide on the selection of groups, provide strategic and research guidance to the RELIGHT programme and groups who are involved in the programme.
+Following an administrative pre-screening, the advisory panel will decide on the selection of groups, provide strategic and research guidance to the RELIGHT programme and groups who are involved in the programme.
 It will assist in selecting and organising training and seminars to assist the groups in their goal to become global leaders in their field.

 Evaluation criteria by the advisory team

 The advisory team will evaluate the applicants with the following criteria:

 - Research excellence: academic and other relevant expertise with the capacity to become future leaders within their field of Global Health;